devopstoday11/site/posts/2017-03-03-deploy-bitbucket-to-AWS-in-five-minutes.md

 ## What if I don't have a Convox Rack?

 If you haven't used Convox before, then this demo might feel out of reach.
-The good news is that you can set up a Rack in about 20 minutes by signing up for a Convox account at [{{ site.console_host }}](https://{{ site.console_host }}) and then following our welcome checklist.
+The good news is that you can set up a Rack in about 20 minutes by signing up for a Convox account at [console.convox.com](https://console.convox.com) and then following our welcome checklist.
 It steps you through integrating with an AWS account and installing a Rack.

 If you've never run software on AWS before, this would be a great way to try it out.
 Convox takes care of creating dozens of resources and configuring them for a convenient experience.